mheap/mheap/README.md

 I'm a Senior Developer Relations Manager at Vonage, leading a team of 25 people focused on Developer Experience.
 Day to day, this means that I act a lot like a Product Manager, but still find enough time to code to get myself in to trouble.

+Outside of work, I'm on the [OpenAPI](https://www.openapis.org/) Business Governance Board and am contribute to the GitHub ecosystem as a [GitHub Star](https://stars.github.com/profiles/mheap/)

 In a previous life, I:

 * Spent a decade as a developer, working commercially with (in chronological order): PHP, Node, Python, Go and most recently, Ruby